-Embedded responses were approved by the Scoring Content Specialist and loaded into iScore for blind distribution to scorers at random points during the scoring of their first 200 operational responses.
+Embedded responses were approved by the scoring content specialist and loaded into iScore for blind distribution to scorers at random points during the scoring of their first 200 operational responses.
 While the number of embedded Committee Review Responses (CRRs) ranged from 5 to 30, depending on the item, for most items MCAS scorers received 10 of these previously scored responses during the first day of scoring that particular item.
-Scorers who fell below the 70% exact and 90% exact plus adjacent accuracy standard were counseled and, if approved by the STL, given extra monitoring assignments such as additional RBs and allowed to resume scoring.
+Scorers who fell below the 70% exact and 90% exact-plus-adjacent accuracy standard were counseled and, if approved by the STL, given extra monitoring assignments (such as additional RBs) and allowed to resume scoring.

 RBs involved responses that were first read and scored by a scorer, then read and scored by an STL.
 STLs would, at various points during the scoring shift, command iScore to forward the next one, two, or three responses to be scored by a particular scorer.
-After the scorer scored each response, and without knowing the score given by the scorer, the STL would give his or her own score to the response and then be allowed to compare his or her score to the scorer's score.
+After the scorer scored each response, and without knowing the score given by the scorer, the STL reader would give his or her own score to the response and then be allowed to compare his or her score to the scorer's score.
 RBs were performed at least 10 times for each full-time day shift reader and at least five times for each evening shift and partial-day shift reader.
-Scorers who fell below the 70% exact and 90% exact plus adjacent score match standard were counseled, given extra monitoring assignments such as additional RBs, and allowed to resume scoring.
+Scorers who fell below the 70% exact and 90% exact-plus-adjacent score match standard were counseled, given extra monitoring assignments such as additional RBs, and allowed to resume scoring if they demonstrated the ability to meet the scoring standards after the intervention.

 DBs involved responses scored independently by two different scorers.
-Scorers knew some of the responses they scored were going to be scored by others, but they didn't know if they were the first, second, or only scorer.
-Scorers who fell below the 70% exact and 90% exact plus adjacent score match standard during the scoring shift were counseled, given extra monitoring assignments such as additional RBs, and likely allowed to resume scoring.
+Scorers knew in advance that some of the responses they scored were going to be scored by others, but they had no way of knowing what responses they scored would be scored by another scorer, or if they were the first, second, or only scorer.
+Scorers who fell below the 70% exact and 90% exact-plus-adjacent score agreement standard during the scoring shift were counseled, given extra monitoring assignments such as additional RBs, and were allowed to resume scoring if they demonstrated the ability to meet the scoring standards after the intervention.
 Responses given discrepant scores by two independent scorers were read and scored by an STL.

-Compilation reports combined a reader's percentage of exact, adjacent, and discrepant scores on the Recals with that scorer's percentage of exact, adjacent, and discrepant scores on the RBs.
+Compilation reports displayed all the statistics for each scorer, including the percentage of exact, adjacent, and discrepant scores on the Recals, as well as that scorer's percentage of exact, adjacent, and discrepant scores on the RBs.
 As the STL conducted RBs, the scorers' overall percentages on the compilation reports were automatically calculated and updated.
-If the compilation report at the end of the scoring shift listed individuals who were still below the 70% exact and 90% exact plus adjacent level, their scores for that day were voided.
-Responses with scores voided were returned to the scoring queue for other scorers to score.
+If the compilation report at the end of the scoring shift listed any individuals who were still below the 70% exact and 90% exact-plus-adjacent standard, their scores for that day were voided.
+Responses with voided scores were returned to the scoring queue for other scorers to score.